-5. Learn How To Forage, Hunt, and Fish Your Own Food
+5. Learn How To Forage, Hunt, and Fish Your Food

-During a famine, there could be little or no food available in grocery stores, forcing you to rely on your stockpiled groceries and hunt forage or fish.
+During a famine, grocery stores could have little or no food available, forcing you to rely on your stockpiled groceries and hunt forage or fish.

 Here’s how to up your foraging, hunting, and fishing skills: